terraform-google-modules/terraform-google-kubernetes-engine/examples/safer_cluster_iap_bastion/README.md

 # Safer Cluster Access with IAP Bastion Host

 This end to end example aims to showcase access patterns to a [Safer Cluster](../../modules/safer-cluster/README.md), which is a hardened GKE Private Cluster, through a bastion host utilizing [Identity Awareness Proxy](https://cloud.google.com/iap/) without an external ip address.
-Access to this cluster's control plane is restricted to the bastion host;s internal IP using [authorized networks](https://cloud.google.com/kubernetes-engine/docs/how-to/authorized-networks#overview).
+Access to this cluster's control plane is restricted to the bastion host's internal IP using [authorized networks](https://cloud.google.com/kubernetes-engine/docs/how-to/authorized-networks#overview).

 Additionally we deploy a [tinyproxy](https://tinyproxy.github.io/) daemon which allows `kubectl` commands to be piped through the bastion host allowing ease of development from a local machine with the security of GKE Private Clusters.